noomnooms/face_recognition/README.md

 | `senet50`  | <code style="color : LightSkyBlue">775 | 98                                    | <code style="color : LightSkyBlue">92 | 0.8877                                   | 7134.1112             | 1469.9975               |
 | `vgg16`    | 271                                    | 273                                   | 421                                   | 0.4981                                   | 1295.1459             | 1295.1459               |

-With this method, we increased the accuracy by 6.9%, up to 90%.
+With this method, our accuracy reached 90%, improving by 6.9% from the previous experiment.

 <u>Onsite results:</u>

-Even when the Webcam test shows promising results, when
+Even when the Webcam test shows promising results, when applied Onsite, the model is unable to make consistent predictions (prediction changes every frame with the same person).
+This is reasonable as the image quality is very low, the lighting is not ideal, which is totally different from the pristine ID pictures in the dataset.
+On top of that, we have to predict from a pool of 1284 subjects.
+Despite all this, I still want to improve the Onsite prediction accuracy.

+### <b>Experiment 4:</b> Domain Adversarial Network

 TBD